benjamincrozat/content/posts/php-array-empty.md

 ---
 Image: https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/12/confused_xxboi4.jpg
-Title: 4 tips to check if your PHP array is empty
+Title: The fastest way to check if your PHP array is empty
 Description: There are multiple ways to check if an array is empty.
 Let me tell you about each of them and why and when you should use them.
 Canonical:
 Audio: